xfischer/xfischer.github.io/_posts/2019-04-27-logging-dotnet-core.md

 - We create the DI container `ServicesCollection` and configure it in a separate method for clarity.
 - We register our `MyService` as a Transient (ie: short lived instance within the calling code variable's scope)
-- When we call `var myService = serviceProvider.GetService<MyNetStandardLib.MyService>();` the DI container will instanciate the `MyService` and will chech the dependency tree for the object and pass required instances that are registered within the container.
+- When we call `var myService = serviceProvider.GetService<MyNetStandardLib.MyService>();` the DI container will instanciate the `MyService` and will check the dependency tree for the object and pass required instances that are registered within the container.
 As we have still not registered any `ILogger`, a `null` will be passed.
 - We can use the `myService` variable as usual, calling the `DoSomething` service

 ### 5. Add Logging support